snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-1.png)

 #### Insights:
-In the schema we have 18 columns, where product_id is the primary key, price, review_scor, review_count and 12 columns are for 12 month sales, which contains numeric datatype, are the measures of the table.
-The dimensions are prodcut name and product category.
+In the schema we have 18 columns, where productids is the primary key, price, reviews, review count and 12 columns are for 12-month sales, which contains numeric datatype, are the measures of the table.
+The dimensions are product name and product category.

 ### 3. Distinct products and categories